How to start a chainsaw

 Release the front handle and allow gravity to bring the chainsaw down, rotating around the rear handle, towards the stump.

 When the guide bar hits the stump, the chain brake should be triggered.

 Start the saw.
 Hold the chainsaw firmly by the front and rear handles.

 Accelerate and then release the throttle.

 If the saw is fitted with TrioBrake™, repeat but now activate the rear brake guard by moving your right wrist upwards until it reaches and activates the brake.
-The chain must stop immediately.
+The chain should stop immediately.

 Chain lubrication inspection

 Start the chainsaw.
-Hold the saw over a stump and rev up the engine.
+Hold the saw over a stump or a log and rev up the engine.

-Chain lubrication is working if there is a line of oil left on the stump.
+Chain lubrication is working properly if there is a line of oil left on the stump or log.